 Then how come, the day it comes to pay your bills, you are freaking out?
 You go to pay your rent, and you realize you’re not sure whether you have enough for food.
 Or, you put everything on a credit card, and the debt on that card has become so big it’s like carrying a 20-pound weight in your pocket.
 The answer is, if you avoid looking at your money, you are more likely to end up not just surprised, but also stressing out about bills, and confused as to how this struggle keeps repeating month after month.
 If you’re sick of the struggle, here are a few ideas for you:

 - Respect money.
 If you owe money, pay on time, and if you are owed money, demand payment on time.
-It is a sign of respect, and integrity, to make payments on time.
+It is a sign of respect, and integrity, to make payments on time so use a collections company if you have to.
 This works both ways, which is why it’s important to understand this point.
 If you do not give the respect to others, you will not receive it back in your business.

 - Pay yourself first.
 Our habit, in our business, is to throw every dollar we make into expenses.
 Starting now, contribute 1% of every dollar you earn into a savings account, preferably one you can’t get into too easily, so you begin to build a mountain of security for yourself.
 Hey, every dollar is a dollar, and they add up fast.
 If you’ve only seen that on the debt side, then start surprising yourself in the positive!